-I am a PhD student in economics at Central European University.
-My primary research interest lies at the intersection of economic history and political economy.
+I am a postdoctoral researcher in the Transforming Economies research group at the Complexity Science Hub, Vienna.
+My primary research interest lies at the intersection of economic history, labor economics and political economy.
 I mainly study these questions empirically using quasi-natural experiments influenced by the recent literature in regional and urban economics.

 Research fields